 For a terrific space-saving option that also offers three different grips – check out the Compact Trap Bar from SMAI.

 The swiss barbell, sometimes called a ‘football bar’ or ‘multi grip bar’, typically offers a number of neutral grip handles; allowing the user to choose an appropriate grip placement (e.g. narrow or wide).
-Many also include angled or ‘hybrid’ grip options, such as the SMAI Multi Grip Bar.
+Many also include angled or ‘hybrid’ grip options, such as the SMAI Multi Grip Bar (pictured below) or the Force USA Swiss Bar 01.

 The swiss barbell is a terrific option for the bench press, which is an exercise that can cause shoulder issues for some people.